aws-samples/traffic-inspection-architectures-aws-cloud-wan/terraform/centralized_outbound_region_without_inspection/README.md

 - (Optional) Edit the variables.tf file in the project root directory - if you want to test with different parameters.
 - Deploy the resources using `terraform apply`.
 - Remember to clean up resoures once you are done by using `terraform destroy`.
-- You will find two Core Network policy documents.
-    - `base_policy.json` is used to create the resources without the Service Insertion actions.
-This is done because a Service Insertion action cannot reference a Network Function Group that has to attachments associated.
-This policy is handled by the `aws_networkmanager_core_network` resource.
-    - `cloudwan_policy.json` contains the final format of the policy document, with the Service Insertion actions.
-The `aws_networkmanager_core_network_policy_attachment` updates the policy document.

 **Note** EC2 instances and AWS Network Firewall endpoints will be deployed in all the Availability Zones configured for each VPC.
 Keep this in mind when testing this environment from a cost perspective - for production environments, we recommend the use of at least 2 AZs for high-availability.